wp-plugins/wordpress-form-manager/readme.txt

 Subtitles and notes can also be added to the form in any location.

-If you are familiar with regular expessions, adding new validation types can be done quickly by editing the 'settings.php' file in the Form Manager plugin's directory.
+If you are familiar with regular expessions, adding new validation types can be done quickly by editing the 'settings.php' file in the plugin's directory.

+*** I am starting work on version 2.
+If you have suggestions or requests, please let me know! ***

 == Installation ==

 Method 1: Activate the 'WordPress Form Manager' plugin through the 'Plugins' menu in WordPress.

-Method 2: Download the source code for the plugin, and upload the 'formmanager' directory to the '/wp-content/plugins/' directory.
+Method 2: Download the source code for the plugin, and upload the 'wordpress-form-manager' directory to the '/wp-content/plugins/' directory.

 == Frequently Asked Questions ==